guyfarley/GuyFarley/README.md

 <h3>👨🏻‍💻 Full Stack Software Engineer</h3>

-Software engineer with exceptional communication and problem-solving skills.
-A collaborative, selfless team member who is client-focused and highly adaptable.
-Extensive background in marketing and project management, with a strong belief that good tech improves work and life.
+Software engineer with exceptional communication and problem-solving skills specializing in JavaScript, React, and Node.js.
+A collaborative team member who is client-focused, emotionally intelligent, and passionate about writing scalable, maintainable code.
+Extensive background in project and account management for brand marketing, with a passion for process improvement and innovation.

 When I'm not `coding`, you can find me fly fishing on the Deschutes or out grabbing a pint at a local brewery.
 I love making connections in the tech community, so feel free to reach out!